Train GraphicClick on the map to explore geographics

 « Reply #6 on: September 08, 2017, 10:22:09 »

 Incidentally (I've got into trouble for suggesting this before, but am I really the only one who finds it confusing?)
-BTM (Bristol Temple Meads (strictly, it should be BRI)) is so often (incorrectly) used for BRI» (Bristol Temple Meads - next trains) that it has almost become a standard idiom, but FAW for FIT?
+BTM (Bristol Temple Meads (strictly, it should be BRI) but BTM is a commonly used alternative)) is so often (incorrectly) used for BRI» (Bristol Temple Meads - next trains) that it has almost become a standard idiom, but FAW for FIT?

 Context is key, surely?
 This is a forum where we write in sentences (mostly) in English.
 Abbreviations and acronyms are fine, where they're well known, but I don't think that applies to station codes.
 Certainly not to all 2,500-odd.
 Of course we have the acronym list on this site, and it's very useful, but it doesn't list FIT (or FAW).
 In the context of the other place names, FAW was easily understood.
 FIT probably would have been too, but might have required a little deduction from those not familiar with it.